 Tip: check out our other homemade lip balm recipe.

 I Love Making Lip Balm

 During winter, one of my must-have essentials is lip balm.
 It seems that I always have two or three different types in my purse and a few more in my car.

 Lip balms are also one of my favorite things to gift at the holidays.
-It’s one of those DIY handmade items that people really seem to love and use, especially if it’s made from natural ingredients.
+People love to use homemade lip balm, especially when it’s all natural.

-However, I’ve seen lots of recipes for lip balms that are not-so-natural.
-From different types of colorings to artificial flavors, I’ve skipped making a lot of DIY lip balm recipes because of ingredients.
+Be careful with the recipes you choose because there are a lot of not-so-natural lip balm recipes out there.
+From different types of colorings to artificial flavors, I’ve skipped making a lot of them because of ingredients.

 For the past few weeks, I’ve been searching for a good smelling (and tasting) candy cane lip balm.
 I wanted to make a pretty looking and delicious tasting lip balm for Christmas gifts.

-I finally found a recipe I thought I could use so I went out and purchased some of the ingredients.
-I figured I could tweak the recipe to be more natural, but I knew that I would need some red cinnamon candies for the color and the taste.
+I had a recipe I thought I could use so I went out and purchased some of the ingredients.
+The plan was to tweak the recipe to be more natural, but I knew that I would need some red cinnamon candies for the color and the taste.